jon magnussen / composer

 SEPTEMBER

-Paka`a Lanakila! premieres at Doris Duke and Paliku Theaters on O`ahu, helping celebrate Chamber Music Hawaii's 30th season
+Paka`a Lanakila! premieres at Doris Duke and Paliku Theaters on O`ahu, celebrates Chamber Music Hawaii's 30th season

 Funded generously by the Honolulu Mayor's Office on Culture and the Arts, Jon again collaborates as narrator with Chamber Music Hawaii's Spring Wind Quintet on his newly completed wind-themed work for narrator, flute, oboe, clarinet, horn and bassoon (with an appearance of Hawaiian ka`eke`eke and pu instruments).